 - The head and tail of the caterpillar are orange, in contrast to the rest of the body.

-- White flannel moth caterpillar possess stinging hair that cause pain, sometimes allergy and swelling.
+- White flannel moth caterpillar possess stinging hair that causes pain, sometimes allergy, and swelling.

-- Another distinct feature of the white flannel moth caterpillar is the presence of a chain made of natural black triangle markings between the bright yellow spots.
+- Another distinct feature of the white flannel moth caterpillar is a chain made of natural black triangle markings between the bright yellow spots.

-- This caterpillar prefers hackberry, black locust, and redbud.
+- This poisonous yellow caterpillar prefers hackberry, black locust, and redbud.

-This peculiar poisonous caterpillar lives in many States west to Texas and Oklahoma, including Florida, New York, Philadelphia, and Illinois.
+This peculiar poisonous caterpillar lives in many States west of Texas and Oklahoma, including Florida, New York, Philadelphia, and Illinois.

-- The appearance of the stinging rose is very striking: the caterpillar has a bright yellow or orange body that has a signature purple stripe running along the back.
+- The appearance of the stinging rose is very striking: the caterpillar has a bright yellow or orange body with a signature purple stripe running along the back.
 There are also reddish lines on either side of the caterpillar’s body.